 Be sure to join us on Facebook to get all the updated info!

 - Cars may be left at the takeout, Bidwell – Sacramento River State Park, Pine Creek Access.
-If you are leaving a car at the finish you will need to park it at a designated location TBD.
-Please print out and leave
+If you are leaving a car at the finish you will need to park it at a designated location in the park.
+Please print out and leave a

 - on your dashboard.